Journal

 August 31 2023

-Imagine a three-bedroom house that’s embodied carbon zero, is built in four weeks and costs $250K (including GST).
+Imagine a three-bedroom house that’s embodied carbon zero, is built in six weeks and costs $300K (including GST).
 Seems beyond the realms of probability.
 But that’s what our in-house Design Group has come up with and hopes to channel into a solution to combat New Zealand’s housing crisis.
 The group, who has been working on the project for 12 months, call it The Living House.

 The Design Group, which was set up within RTA Studio to encourage staff to explore and progress their design ability through research and entering competitions, looked to the configuration of the whare and fale, and the vernacular of rural sheds, for inspiration to develop a dwelling that was culturally appropriate for Māori, Polynesian and Pākehā clients.